-Proposal One concerns the election of two Class I directors.
+Proposal One concerns the election of three Class III directors.

-Our board of directors currently consists of seven directors and is divided into three classes.
+Our Board of Directors currently consists of six directors and is divided into three classes.
 We refer to these classes as Class I, Class II and Class III.
 The term of one class of directors expires each year at the annual meeting of stockholders.
 Each director also continues to serve as a director until his or her successor is duly elected and qualified.
-This year, the term of the Class I directors is expiring.
+This year, the term of the Class III directors is expiring.

-Our nominating committee has nominated Mark S. Ain and Stanley K. Honey to serve as Class I directors for a three-year term.
+Our Nominating and Corporate Governance Committee has nominated Martin A. Kits van Heyningen, Robert W.B.
+Kits van Heyningen, and Bruce J. Ryan to serve as Class III directors for a three-year term.
 Our stockholders elected Messrs.
-Ain and Honey at our annual meeting of stockholders in May 2003, and their current terms will expire at the 2006 annual meeting.
+Martin A. Kits van Heyningen, Robert W.B.
+Kits van Heyningen and Bruce J. Ryan at our annual meeting of stockholders in May 2005, and their current terms will expire at the 2008 annual meeting.

-Proxies will not be voted at the 2006 annual meeting for more than two candidates.
+Proxies will not be voted at the 2008 annual meeting for more than three candidates.

 Messrs.
-Ain and Honey have each agreed to serve if elected, and we have no reason to believe that they will be unable to serve.
-If either of them is unable or declines to serve as a director at the time of the annual meeting, proxies will be voted for another nominee that our board will designate at that time.
+Martin A. Kits van Heyningen, Robert W.B.
+Kits van Heyningen, and Bruce J. Ryan have agreed to serve if elected, and we have no reason to believe that they will be unable to serve.
+If any of them is unable or declines to serve as a director at the time of the annual meeting, proxies will be voted for another nominee that our Board will designate at that time.

-Our board of directors recommends that you vote FOR the election of Messrs.
-Mark S. Ain and Stanley K. Honey.
+Our Board of Directors recommends that you vote FOR the election of Messrs.
+Martin A. Kits van Heyningen, Robert W.B.
+Kits van Heyningen, and Bruce J. Ryan.

-PROPOSAL TWO: ADOPTION OF THE KVH INDUSTRIES, INC. 2006 STOCK INCENTIVE PLAN
+PROPOSAL TWO: AMENDMENT OF OUR AMENDED AND RESTATED 2006 STOCK INCENTIVE PLAN

-Proposal Two concerns the approval of the KVH Industries, Inc. 2006 Stock Incentive Plan.
+Proposal Two concerns the approval of an amendment to the KVH Industries, Inc. Amended and Restated 2006 Stock Incentive Plan to increase the number of shares issuable under the plan by 1,000,000 to 2,000,000.

-We are asking our stockholders to approve the KVH Industries, Inc. 2006 Stock Incentive Plan, or the 2006 Plan, which was approved by our board of directors on February 22, 2006, subject to stockholder approval.
+We are asking our stockholders to approve an amendment to the KVH Industries, Inc. Amended and Restated 2006 Stock Incentive Plan, or the 2006 Plan, which was approved by our Board of Directors on March 31, 2008, subject to stockholder approval.
+The amendment would increase the number of shares reserved for issuance under the 2006 Plan by 1,000,000 to a total of 2,000,000.